muggy8/improbable/from-me-to-me/K4fSYHh5.md

 "Uh...
 Um...
 It's hard to explain" Phanna replied.

 "All it looks like to me is black magic... you got Mikay to cut a piece of your shirt off and threw it into the pond.
-The next day, the pond turned black and somhow, some days after, you started eating these strange pods that you'd fetch from the pond.
-I can't call that anything than black magic now can I?"
+The next day, the pond turned black and somehow, some days after, you started eating these strange pods that you'd fetch from the pond.
+I can't call that anything other than black magic now can I?"

 "For starters, you can call it science."
 Phanna joked.